onaio/tally-ho/README.md

     * Updating the record by entering new data.
     * Printing a cover sheet for the record.

-#### Alerts

-Run "quarantine checks" to ensure that entered data is credible.

-* The system runs checks after a record passes the "quality control" state.
-* If the quarantine checks fail a record goes to auditing.
-* Admins can modify the quarantine checks.

 #### User permissions system

 Assign roles for all users limiting their actions.